Around Lake Patzcuaro, Michoacan, Mexico

 The Library of Patzcuaro occupies the interior of a 16th-century church.
 A colorful mural of Juan O’Gorman, a disciple of Diego Rivera, teaches the tumultuous history of Michoacan.

 TIP!
 Any time of the year is good for traveling around Lake Patzcuaro, but consider Day of the Dead or Easter if possible.
-You will get a mystical experience.
+You will get a much more mystical experience.

 The Purepecha people have worked with copper since the pre-Hispanic era.
 Santa Clara del Cobre is the best chance to learn about this inherited tradition.